techidaily/site-games-able/source/_posts/assessing-dual-mode-displays-value-in-pc-gaming.md

 [LG](http://www.lgnewsroom.com/2023/12/lg-ultragear-unveils-worlds-first-4k-oled-gaming-monitor-with-dual-hz-feature/)

  The most significant advantage of a dual-mode monitor is getting a screen with a refresh rate as high as 480Hz.
-This is great for competitive gamers and esports players, where[monitor refresh rates matter](https://www.makeuseof.com/tag/60hz-vs-144hz/) every second of the match.
+This is great for competitive gamers and esports players, where [monitor refresh rates matter](https://www.makeuseof.com/tag/60hz-vs-144hz/) every second of the match.

- However, high-refresh rates are taxing to computer resources, especially if you don't have[a high-end graphics card](https://www.makeuseof.com/what-is-high-end-graphics-card-how-much-do-they-cost/) .
+ However, high-refresh rates are taxing to computer resources, especially if you don't have [a high-end graphics card](https://www.makeuseof.com/what-is-high-end-graphics-card-how-much-do-they-cost/) .
 Furthermore, most monitors with a refresh rate greater than 300Hz only have resolutions of 1440p or lower.
 That's why you only get a 1080p resolution at the maximum refresh rate setting with the current crop of dual-mode monitors.

  But at 32 inches or greater, the 1920x1080 resolution used at 480Hz does not offer a sharp and crisp image.
 This means you will not get the optimal experience when using your computer for other tasks like watching a movie or playing less intensive, more relaxing games.